Table of Contents

 No.

-According to industry guidance referenced in the transcript, you generally should not place more than 50 percent of your investible assets into annuities.
-Investible assets do not include your home, car, or personal property.
+The general industry guidance is that you should not put more than 50 percent of your investible assets into annuities.

-The 50 percent figure is a ceiling, not a requirement.
+Investible assets do not include your house, your car, or personal property.
+The 50 percent number is a ceiling, not a target.

 What Counts as Retirement Income You Already Own?